Moonpig/tech-test-dotnet-backend/readme.md

 Q2.
 What 'code smells' did you find in the existing implemention of part 1 and 2?

 Q3.
-What further steps would to you take to improve the solution given more time?
+What further steps would you take to improve the solution given more time?

 Q4.
 What's a technology that you're excited about and where do you see this being applicable?